- Suicidal Behavior

 ALCOHOL AND OTHER DRUG ABUSE

 Alcohol abuse on college campuses is a serious problem and can even involve those who do not drink.
 If you are concerned about a person’s abuse of alcohol or other drugs, it is important to make a referral to the Behavioral Intervention Team so the problem can be evaluated and an appropriate intervention determined.
-Keep in mind that this may help the person you are concerned about be more successful in school, possibly stay in school or most importantly, stay alive.

 Signs and Symptoms